 Like other methods, breath testing devices using chemical analysis are somewhat prone to false readings.
 Compounds which have compositions similar to ethanol, for example, could also act as reducing agents, creating the necessary color change to indicate increased BAC.

 A common myth is that breath testers can be “fooled” (that is, made to generate estimates making one’s blood alcohol content appear lower) by using certain substances.
 An episode of the Discovery Channel’s MythBusters tested substances usually recommended in this practice — including breath mints, mouthwash, and onion — and found them to be ineffective.
-Adding an odor to mask the smell of alcohol might fool a person, but does not change the actual alcohol concentration in the body or on the breath.
-Interestingly, substances that might actually reduce the BAC reading were not tested on the show.
-These include a bag of activated charcoal concealed in the mouth (to absorb alcohol vapor), an oxidizing gas (such as N2O, Cl2, O3 etc.) which would fool a fuel cell type detector, or an organic interferent to fool an infra-red absorption detector.
-The infra-red absorption detector is especially vulnerable to countermeasures, since it only makes measurents at particular discrete wavelengths rather than producing a continuous absorption spectrum as a laboratory instrument would do.
+Adding an odor to mask the smell of alcohol might fool a person but it does not change the actual alcohol concentration in the body or on the breath.
+Interestingly, substances that might actually reduce the BAC reading were not tested on the show: a bag of activated charcoal concealed in the mouth would absorb alcohol vapor; an oxidizing gas (such as N2O, Cl2, O3 etc.) would fool a fuel cell type detector; or an organic interferent would fool an infra-red absorption detector.
+The infra-red absorption detector is especially vulnerable to countermeasures because it only makes measurements at particular discrete wavelengths rather than producing a continuous absorption spectrum.

 On the other hand, products such as mouthwash or breath spray can “fool” breath machines by significantly raising test results.
 Listerine, for example, contains 27% alcohol.
 A breath machine makes a reading from alcohol in the blood diffusing into the lung rather than directly from the mouth, and it applies a “partition ratio” of 2100:1 in computing blood alcohol concentration.
 Using Listerine confuses this process, resulting in a false high test reading.